+First Year and Academic Advisor:

-- First Year Advisor Law: Help with 'getting started' as a Law School student, study skills in Law, strategies for success, and advice on UNE resources. nola.holmes@une.edu.au - Academic Skills Office ASO: Extensive online resources, all disciplines www.une.edu.au/aso
+Help with 'getting started' as a Law School student, study skills in Law, strategies for success, and advice on UNE resources.
+Contact Nola Holmes:

+nola.holmes@une.edu.au

 Law Skills Hub

 Every Law School unit's MyLearn site has a link to the Law Skills Hub - look for the 'big blue brain'.
 The Law Skills Hub provides you with centralised resources for basic skills required to be 'a Law/Legal Studies student'.
 It is important to understand that not all learning resources are delivered within Units.
 Learning resources which are important for all Law units are delivered here.
 Conveniently grouped in categories, you will access multiple layers of assistance from general summaries to videos, exercises, PowerPoint presentations, book and other extracts dealing with each of these Law Skills categories.
 Access the internal links to make full use of additional information and interconnecting resources.